gradualgames/ggvm/README.md

 As a result of using this manager, six new registers will be available on the cpu bus for your game ROM to utilize.
 Here they are:

-$5600 - Plays a song from the song list.
+$5600 - Write a single byte to play a song from the song list.

-$5601 - Plays a sfx from the sfx list.
+$5601 - Write a single byte to play a sfx from the sfx list.

-$5602 - Pauses current music.
+$5602 - Write a byte of any value to pause current music.

-$5603 - Resumes current music.
+$5603 - Write a byte of any value to resume current music.

-$5604 - Stops all music.
+$5604 - Write a byte of any value to stop all music.

 There is also one status register available to determine if music is still playing.
 Since the audio subsystems on some devices on some platforms (Particularly Android's